The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Numerical Tests

 Then, for every problem $p\in P$ and every $\gamma \in \Gamma$, we define the performance ratio as

-In our experiment, a convergence test passed if it succeded in solving the linear system with the required tolerance in less than $50\,000$ iterations, and failed otherwise.
+In our experiments, a convergence test \emph{passed} if it succeeded in solving the linear system with the required relative residual tolerance in less than $100,000$ iterations, and otherwise it \emph{failed}.
 Note that the best performing preconditioner with respect to the measure under study (time or number of iterations), say $\tilde \gamma$, for problem $p$ will have performance ratio $r_{p,\tilde \gamma} = 1$.
 In contrast, if the preconditioner $\gamma$ underperforms in comparison with $\tilde\gamma$, but still manages to pass the test, then

-is the ratio between the overall time (number of iterations) required for solving the problem $p$ for this particular choice and the time (number of iterations) employed by $\tilde \gamma$.
+is the ratio between the overall time (resp., number of iterations) required for solving the problem $p$ for this particular choice and the time (resp., number of iterations) employed by $\tilde \gamma$.
 Consequently, the larger the value of $r_{p,\gamma}$, the worse the preconditioner $\gamma$ performed for problem $p$.

 Finally, the performance profile of $\gamma \in \Gamma$ is defined as